 How to Form a Professional Corporation in California

-Everything You Need to Know to Form a Professional Corporation in California.
+Who's Required to Form a Professional Corporation in California?

 Single Profession Only Requirement

-Professional corporations are also governed by the governmental agency that is responsible for overseeing the profession they engage in.
-For example, the agency may have limitations on the professional corporation's choice of name and require the professional corporation's bylaws to specify who can be officers and own shares of the professional corporation.
+Professional corporations are also governed by the governmental agency or board that's responsible for overseeing that profession.
+The agency might have additional requirements.
+For example, the board might have limitations on the professional corporation's choice of name and require the professional corporation's bylaws to specify who can be officers and own shares in the business.

 Shareholder Requirements

 Unless an exception applies, a shareholder must be licensed in the profession that the professional corporation is engaged in.
-However, other licensed professionals may be officers, shareholders, directors, or professional employees in specified professions, as long as the total number of shares owned by these other licensed professionals is not more than 49 percent of the corporation's total shares.
-To see a complete list of licensed individuals who may own shares in any type of professional corporation, see Ca. Corp.
-Code Section 13401.5.
+However, other licensed professionals can be officers, shareholders, directors, or professional employees in specified professions, as long as the total number of shares owned by these other licensed professionals isn't more than 49% of the corporation's total shares.
+(Cal.
+Corp.
+Code § 13401.5 (2023).)

 Corporate Director Requirements